patrickhaley/twilio-office-call-router/README.md

 ### Step 1: Prepare Your Office Data File

-First, create the JSON file on your local computer that will serve as your routing directory.
+This JSON file is the source of truth for your call routing.

-1. Create a file named `office_data.json`.
+1. Create a file named `office_data.json` on your local computer.
 2. Add your office data using the main Twilio number (in E.164 format) as the key.

     ```json